ZackBrincken/job-matching/README.md

 1. Make a local copy of this GitHub repository through `git clone https://github.com/ZackBrincken/job-matching.git` or your preferred method.
 2. Install python on your machine.
 This program was written in a python version 3.11.13 environment, but any version 3.9+ is almost certainly fine.
 3. Install pip or pip3 on your machine.
 This program was written in a pip version 25.1 environment, but any version is likely okay.
 4. Using pip or pip3, install the requirements listed in `requirement.yml` or run the following commands in your command-line.
-As a disclaimer, this will install all of these requirements onto your machine in their respective versions will may be limiting and/or irritating when working with other projects in the future.
+As a disclaimer, this will install all project requirements onto your machine in their respective versions which will may be limiting and/or irritating when working with other projects in the future.
 This is why option 1 is highly recommended.
 If you must continue with option 2, run the following commands in your command-line (replace "pip" with "pip3" if you installed pip3):
 ```
 1. pip install numpy
 2. pip install selenium